 How Tamara works

-To begin, the user imports a Primavera P6 or Microsoft Project model into Tamara.
-During import, Tamara performs a health check on the model, providing a set of scores on its quality and highlighting any specific issues.
+To begin, the user imports a Primavera or Microsoft Project model into Tamara.
+During import, Tamara performs a health check on the model, providing a set of scores on the schedule's quality and highlighting any specific issues.
 Uncertainty about the time and cost of completing each task is then added by considering uncertainty in the task scope and the rate of progress in achieving the work.
-Risk events can also be added that would delay a task, the whole project, part of a project, require extra work to be done, etc. Tamara stores all this information with a copy of the original project plan in a special file format.
-No changes are made to the original P6 or Project file, but when the project plan is updated, Tamara can update its own file with a single mouse click and adapt the risk and uncertainty information accordingly.
+Risk events can also be added that would delay a task, the whole project, part of a project, require extra work to be done, etc. Tamara stores all this information with a copy of the original project schedule in a special file format.
+No changes are made to the original Primavera or Microsoft Project file, but when the project plan is updated, Tamara can update its own file with a single mouse click and adapt the risk and uncertainty information accordingly.

-Clicking the results tab then displays a range of graphs and statistics of cost and time.
+Clicking the results tab then displays a range of risk analysis graphs and statistics for cost and time.
 Tamara simulates so fast there is no need for a ‘run simulation’ button.
-The user can then view distributions in histogram or cumulative form for the cost, duration, start or finish date of any project component.
+The user can then view probability distributions in histogram or cumulative form for the cost, duration, start or finish date of any project component.
 Tornado charts also show which factors are driving the uncertainty in those measures.

 Tamara is the World’s fastest project risk analysis simulation tool.
 From the beginning of its development, the greatest possible simulation speed was a primary goal so that it became practical to run a risk analysis on very large models, relieving the project team of the necessity of having one model for risk analysis and another for project management.